tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 #### Mixing Simple and Auto Validation

-But wait… first we said, that single resources are deleted physically.
-Now we say, that a more recent statfile would virtually render them invalid in the eyes of the dispatcher.
+But wait… earlier we said, that single resources are deleted physically.
+Now we say, that a more recent statfile would virtually render them invalid in the eyes of the Dispatcher.
 Why then the physical deletion, first?

 The answer is simple.
-You use both strategies in parallel – but for different kinds of resources.
+You usually use both strategies in parallel – but for different kinds of resources.
 Binary assets, like images are self-contained.
 They are not connected to other resources in a sense that they need their information to be rendered.

-HTML pages on the other hand are highly interdependent.
+HTML pages on the other hand, are highly interdependent.
 So, you would apply auto-invalidation on those.
 This is the default setting in the Dispatcher.
-All files belonging to an invalidated resource are deleted physically, except files that end with ".html".
-The Dispatcher decides on the file-extension whether to apply auto-invalidation scheme or not.
+All files belonging to an invalidated resource are deleted physically.
+In addition, files that end with ".html" are auto-invalidated.

+The Dispatcher decides upon the file-extension, whether to apply auto-invalidation scheme or not.

 The file endings for auto-invalidation are configurable.
-In theory you could include ".png", ".json", ".jpg", … whatever file ending you want to the invalidation scheme.
-Keep in mind, that this comes at a very high a price; you won't see stale resources delivered any longer, but the delivery performance vastly degrades.
+In theory you could include all extensions to auto-invalidation.
+But keep in mind, that this comes at a very high a price.
+You won't see stale resources delivered unintendedly, but the delivery performance vastly degrades due to over-invalidation.

-Imagine for example you implemented some scheme where PNGs and JPGs are rendered dynamically and depend on other resources to do so.
+Imagine for example, you implement a scheme where PNGs and JPGs are rendered dynamically and depend on other resources to do so.
 You might want to re-scale hi-res images to a smaller web-compatible resolution.
 While you're at it also change the compression rate.
 Resolution and compression rate in this example are no fixed constants but configurable parameters in the component that uses the image.
 Now if this parameter is changed, you need to invalidate the images.

 No problem - we just learned, that we could add images to auto-invalidation and always have freshly rendered images whenever anything changes.